-(F) Rights — Subject to the provisions of Article IV of these Bylaws, representatives of Associate Members, appointed in accordance with Section 2.2(c)(1) of these Bylaws, shall be entitled to sit as committee members and but not be allowed to serve as committee chairpersons, except as otherwise permitted in these Bylaws.
-Representatives of Associate Members shall not be permitted to vote or be elected Chairman of Vice-Chairman in the Association or to serve on the Board of Directors of the Association.
-An Associate member may be appointed to the Board by the Chairman with the approval of the Board.
+(D) Rights — An Associate Member shall be entitled to sit as committee members but not be allowed to serve as committee chairpersons, except as otherwise permitted in these Bylaws.
+Representatives of Associate Members shall not be permitted to vote or be elected Chairman or Vice-Chairman in the Association.
+An Associate member may be appointed to the Board in the event a board member is unable to fulfill their term.
+The Chairman can appoint the associate member with the approval of the Board.

-Section 2.
-Application for Membership.
-Applicant for Active and Associate Membership shall submit to the Board of Directors a written application for membership on a form prescribed by the Board.
-Applicants for Active Membership must be sponsored in writing by at least three (3) Active Members in good standing.
-Applicants for Associate Membership must have the sponsorship of at least one (1) Active Member in good standing in writing.
+Section II - Application for Membership.
+Applicants for Primary and Associate Membership shall submit to the Board of Directors an electronic or written application for membership on a form prescribed by the Board.
+Applicants for Primary Membership must be sponsored in writing by at least three (3) Primary Members in good standing.
+Applicants for Associate Membership must have the sponsorship of at least one (1) Primary Member in good standing in writing.
 The name of the applicants in either class must be published in at least one (1) issue of the Association’s membership publication before action may be taken by the Board of Directors.
-Associate Members may apply for Active Membership status after being accepted as an Associate Member and meeting all requirements including submission of three (3) written endorsements.
+Associate Members may reapply for Primary Membership status after being accepted as an Associate Member and meeting all requirements including submission of three (3) written endorsements.

-Section 3.
-Election to Membership.
-Applicants for Active or Associate Membership shall become Members when approved by three-quarters vote of the Board of Directors.
+Section III - Election to Membership.
+Applicants for Primary or Associate Membership shall become Members when approved by majority vote of the Board of Directors.
 Applications shall be considered by the Board only at its regularly scheduled or special meetings.

-Section 4.
-Membership fees.
+Section IV - Membership Fees.
 The Members shall pay such initiation fees, annual dues, assessments as are prescribed from time to time by a unanimous vote by the Board of Directors.

-Section 5.
-Voting.
-Only Active Members shall have a vote.
-No Active Member my have more that one vote.
-On all matters, voting may be by mail.
-If a ballot is not returned within fifteen (15) days after mailing such ballot shall be void.
+Section V - Voting.
+Only Primary Members shall have a vote.
+No Primary Member may have more than one vote.
+On all matters, voting may be in person, by mail or form of electronic response.
+If a ballot is not returned, or response not received within fifteen (15) days after mailing/notification such ballot shall be void.

-Section 6.
-Termination of Membership.
+Section VI - Termination of Membership.
 The membership of a Member may be terminated at any time by a unanimous vote of the Board of Directors.
 Any Member terminated shall have no claim against the Board or any Director for such action.
 Each Member of the Association, jointly and severally, does indemnify and agrees to hold harmless against all claims, damages, losses, liabilities and expenses incurred by the Board and its members arising out of any and all actions taken to terminate a member.

-Section 7.
-Change of Ownership.
+Section VII - Change of Ownership.
 No membership is transferable.
-If a change in the control of the Member occurs, the member shall be suspended and such member shall reapply for membership.
+If a change in the control of the Member occurs, the member shall be suspended and such member shall be reassessed for membership by the Board of Directors.
 If such applicant is approved in accordance with Section 3, then the membership shall be reinstated without payment of further fees.
 If not approved, such membership shall be terminated.

+Section VIII – Member Payment Delinquencies: Any member who shall fail to pay dues or indebtedness to the Association within three (3) months of the year the dues are paying, shall automatically be suspended and such Member shall be promptly notified.
+The Board of Directors shall consider expulsion of such member if the delinquency continues.
+If recommendation of Expulsion is confirmed by a majority vote of the Board, such membership shall there upon be terminated.

 ARTICLE V – MEETINGS OF MEMBERS

-Section 1.
-Annual Meeting.
-The Annual Meeting of Active Members shall take place in conjunction with the Fall Meeting of the Association.
+Section I - Annual Meeting.
+The Annual Meeting of Primary Members shall take place in conjunction with the Fall Meeting of the Association.